 This is why we would recommend you to book a parking space in one of our low-cost, monitored parkings, that will allow you to save money and time.
 We have parkings in Paris’s city center, next to the city’s points of interest but also cheaper parkings in the city’s outskirts, where you can leave your car and then visit Paris using public transport.

 Situated at the centre of Paris’ first arrondissement, the Louvre Museum is certainly one of the capital’s cultural symbols and is definitely with the visit.
 It is actually one of the largest museums on a global scale, extending over 60 000 square metres and containing no less than half a million works – including the famous Mona Lisa.
 It is also the most visited museum in the world, and welcomes between 8 to 10 million visitors each year.

 Palais du Louvre in its current form dates from the 16th century: it has undergone extensive renovations (becoming a royal residence rather than the fortress which it was, originally) as well as a fusion with Palais des Tuileries.
 Its collections increased as years went by; its first exhibitions date back to the end of the 18th century, and the museum was inaugurated in 1793.
 The famous Louvre Pyramide which currently stands at the centre of Napoleon’s court was built at the end of the 1780s, following the Grand Louvre project.

 If you wish to park in the area, Parclick strongly recommends booking a parking space close to the Louvre.
-Parking in the city centre is actually expensive and limited to two hours.
-Hence if you intend to visit the Louvre, leaving your car in a car park for the duration your visit is the only viable option.
+Parking in the city centre is actually expensive and limited to six hours.
+Hence if you intend to visit the Louvre, leaving your car in a car park without stressing about moving your vehicle, the only option you have is to reserve in our long stay car parks.
 Book it right away with Parclick: we guarantee you the best car parks in Paris at the lowest prices.
 Booking a car park space close to the Louvre is easy with Parclick!